 About Angelica Seed Essential Oil

-Note: All information on this page, above and below, is provided for educational interest only.
-Nothing here is intended to make claims for our product “Angelica Seed Essential Oil”.
-Your experiences with an essential oil may differ from any one else’s experiences.
+IMPORTANT: All information on this page is provided for educational interest only.
+Nothing here is intended to make claims for any product sold by our company, including the product on this page.
+Your experiences with an essential oil may differ from any one else’s experiences and claims made by aromatherapists should not be relied upon as being accurate for every individual.
+We recommend using essential oils simply as a lifestyle choice, for enjoyment of their aromas.
 No information provided here is intended to be used for the diagnosis or treatment of any physical or mental illness.
 Please pay attention to the safety information provided below in order to insure that your experiences with this product are good ones.

-In natural perfumery, Angelica Seed essential oil is prized for its fresh, spicy scent, which has more top note impact than the essential oil derived from Angelica root.
-Aromatically, it blends well with citrus oils, conifer and fir oils, Clary Sage oil, Frankincense oil, Patchouli oil and Vetiver oil.
+Aromatically, Angelica Seed Essential Oil is said to blend well with citrus oils, conifer and fir oils, Clary Sage oil, Frankincense oil, Patchouli oil and Vetiver oil.

 How to Use Angelica Seed Essential Oil with Adults